-The Foundation offers 100 annual grants worth GBP 200,000, principally for projects, postgraduate courses, conference participations, travel grants, and other short term courses including academic research.
+The Foundation offers up to 100 annual grants worth GBP 200,000, principally for projects, postgraduate courses, conference participations, travel grants, and other short term courses including academic research.
 The Ratiu Grants are awarded to Romanian students to study a wide range of subjects in the UK.
 They enable talented graduates and young professionals to become familiar with the UK and gain skills, which they can adapt and apply in Romania.
 The Ratiu Foundation has to date supported Romanian students in a range of subjects including architecture, music, theatre, business, theology, philosophy, town planning, political studies, law, art, design, fashion design, archaeology, and ethnomusicology.

 The Ratiu Foundation also offers annual seed funding for innovative projects, principally in Romania, which foster Romanian arts and civilization, heritage, civil society, democracy, and environmental protection.

 The projects supported by the Foundation are numerous, and they range from the prevention of human trafficking to the promotion of Romanian fashion in London, via the support for old artists with problems of existence, art curators on voyages of cultural discovery, day centers for the old and disadvantaged, photographic odysseys around unseen Romania, theatre shows in Romania and abroad, specialists in optics attending conferences, English choristers touring Romania, and Welsh writers making research in Transylvania.

 Ratiu Foundation/Romanian Cultural Centre in London supported several arts projects in UK:

 Dan Perjovschi’s residency at the Collective Gallery in 2004.

 Lia Perjovschi’s show at the Yujiro Gallery in London.

 Matei Bejenaru’s commission for Tate Modern in 2007.